seanlinmt/Lora-TTNMapper-T-Beam/README.md

 ## Todolist

 * ~~Stop sending data to TTN until the GPS get a fix.~~ <== Done thanks to [@Roeland54](https://github.com/Roeland54)
+* Switch to [the maintained version](https://github.com/mcci-catena/arduino-lmic) of the arduino-lmic library.
 * Manage and document the different T-Beam revisions/versions.
 * Switch to OTAA auth method for TTN and save the 'credentials' for reboot use.
 * Save and reload the frame counter somewhere - GPS RTC data ?
 SPIFFS ?
 EEPROM ? - so I can check the "Frame Counter Checks" box as recommended on TTN.